codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 Deploying a custom assistant to your organization
 -------------------------------------------------

-Now that you have authored and tested your custom AI assistant, these are the steps to deploy it in your organization:
+Now that you have authored and tested your custom AI assistant, follow these steps to deploy it in your organization:

 1. Navigate to your extension’s Github repository and copy the webpage URL: it should look something like this: `https://github.com/<your-github-username>/<extension-repository-name>`